Arlen22/TiddlyServer/README.md

  - Open the start menu (Windows 7 or later) or press Win + R, then enter `cmd` and press enter.
 Use the `cd` command to navigate to the TiddlyServer directory, then run `node server.js`.
  - You can also right-click on the TiddlyServer folder while holding down Shift, and click "Open in Command Prompt".
 Then run `node server.js`.
  - You can also make a copy of the shortcut for NodeJS and then add `server.js` to the target field of the shortcut.
 Node will look for the `server.js` file in the "start in" directory, so set it to the TiddlyServer directory.
+You can also specify the absolute path of `server.js`.
+The "start in" directory (aka 'cwd') has no affect on TiddlyServer itself.

 ### Mac OS